whiskywesley/storelist/README.md

 </div>
 ```

-I'll kepping improving this pluing as i can.<br />
+I'll keeing improving this pluing as i can.<br />
 Thanks for using it.